Metadrop/backstopjs-addons/README.md

 ### Log in and navigate to a specific page

-Allow users to log in and navigate to a specific page before taking a screenshot.
-To use this feature you need to set at least the following options
+It allows users to log in and navigate to a specific page before taking a screenshot.
+To use this feature you need to set at least the following options:

 - `loginWrapperSelector` - The selector of the element that wraps the login form.
 - `loginUser` - The username to login with